Darlington6/rovify/README.md

 # Rovify

 A modern Flutter application for discovering and creating events, with NFT marketplace integration and social features.
+Rovify uses Google Firestore NoSQL database to power NFT-ticketed events with real-time interactions and community governance.

 ## Overview